When was Ronald Reagan born?

 Death of Ronald Reagan

 After two terms, Reagan had to say goodbye to Washington with a heavy heart.
+He was aged 81 when he left the office of the President.
 In 1994, Reagan informed the population in a handwritten letter that he had Alzheimer’s disease.
 Reagan died ten years later, on June 5, 2004, at the age of 93, at his home in Bel Air, Los Angeles.

 The legacy of Ronald Reagan